 Start with these four simple tips:

-- –to prove you are the best consultant a client can find.
+- Know exactly what to say–in one minute or less–to prove you are the best consultant a client can find.

 - Create a marketing strategy that emphasizes action over planning.